Steveximo/Exploratory-data-Analysis-in-R/README.md

-# Exploratory-data-Analysis-in-R
+# GDP-PERCAPITA INCOME VS LIFE EXPECTANCY ANALYSIS

 # ABOUT THE PROJECT

-It contains data from gapminder package on life expectancy, GDP-percapita, Continent and population by Country by five year-interval group from 1952 t0 2007.
+The data is from "gapminder" package.It contains data on life expectancy and GDP-percapita by Continent and Country by five year-interval from 1952 t0 2007.

 # AIM OF THE PROJECT